isa-ulisboa/greends-fads-exercises/fads_ex_08_API.md

 However, it is possible to hack the source code of the webpage to identify that there is an implemented API, and that it can be used to facilitate efficient download of data.

-In Jupyter Notebook, run the notebook [FADS Example02-api](https://github.com/isa-ulisboa/greends-fads-jupyter/tree/main/example02-apis), that can be downloaded from [here](https://raw.githubusercontent.com/isa-ulisboa/greends-fads-jupyter/main/example02-apis/example-api.ipynb) (do ***Save as*** in your browser).
+In Jupyter Notebook, run the notebook FADS [example-api.ipynb](https://github.com/isa-ulisboa/greends-fads-jupyter/tree/main/example02-apis), that can be downloaded from [here](https://raw.githubusercontent.com/isa-ulisboa/greends-fads-jupyter/main/example02-apis/example-api.ipynb) (do ***Save as*** in your browser).

 When you complete the exercise, answer/discuss the following questions:
 - How can I detect that a web site has hidden data?